mpenick/blog/content/posts/bad-at-concurrency-part-1.md

 It prevents the goroutines from hanging (and leaking), but it creates another problem!
 Can you spot the problem?

-It causes `ScatterShotSimple()` to return incorrect results, sporadically.
+It causes `ScatterShotSimple()` to, sporadically, return incorrect results.
 This is because it's possible for goroutines to miss points that "hit" if the channel isn't receiving yet in the outer function.
-In that situation, the `select{}` block will choose the `default:` case causing it to never send the result.
+In that situation, the `select{}` block chooses the `default:` case causing it to never send the result.

 Unbounded channels are not a good fit for this problem!